Composite Fillings in Omaha &

 • Composite fillings are ideal for patients who are allergic to metal.

-• Silver fillings aren’t as durable as composite fillings, and can expand and contract with temperature changes, potentially causing tooth fractures.
+• Silver fillings aren’t as durable as composite fillings and can expand and contract with temperature changes, potentially causing tooth fractures.

 The Composite Fillings Process